 API points refresh after 30 days.
 Any points used today replenish to the team after 30 days.

 Twitter Premium sets a 90-day limit on impressions and engagements, and the derived rate metrics of those.
 This means that you can only get impression/engagement data 90 days back from today.
 All other metrics are available further back.

 However, we also provide another add-on report type called "Tweet historical", which allows you to get impressions and engagements for Tweets older than 90 days.
 If you’re interested in adding it, start a conversation with our sales team.

 The API endpoint in use is called "Current totals", and this means all the metrics reflect the current total.

-As such they cannot be divided by time dimensions.
+For this reason, they can’t be divided by time dimensions.

-Engagement totals endpoint (currently the only one used by Supermetrics) sets these rate limits:
+The Engagement totals endpoint (the one used by the Tweet engagements report) sets these rate limits:

-20 requests per minute makes Twitter Premium quite a rate limited connector.
-We have set up a query retry system that mitigates this issue successfully.
-The query is retried 10 times with an increasing interval — the six first tries 1, 2, 4, 8, 16 and 32 seconds in between, the last 4 with 60 seconds in between (total of 5 minutes 3 seconds) - and if all tries fail, then we return the “You are being rate limited” error.
+Supermetrics has a query retry system that tries to mitigate any possible issues arising from these limitations.
+The query is retried 10 times with an increasing interval — the 6 first tries have 1, 2, 4, 8, 16 and 32 seconds in between, and the last 4 have 60 seconds in between (for a total of 5 minutes 3 seconds).
+If all attempts fail, Supermetrics will return the “You are being rate limited” error.